ksd3/rinexpy/docs/TUTORIAL.md

 ## 3. Filter cheaply

-`rinexpy` skips records *during the parse* if they're outside the filter — opening a 24-hour 1 Hz file and selecting a 5-minute window takes milliseconds, not seconds.
+rinexpy drops records during the parse if they fall outside the filter.
+Opening a 24-hour 1 Hz file and selecting a 5-minute window takes milliseconds.

 ```python
 obs = rp.load(